finagle/finch/README.md

 }
 ```

-There is also very simple reader `Param` that may be used for optional params, which are not required for the service's logic.
+There is also very simple reader `io.finch.request.Param` that may be used for optional params, which are not required for the service's logic.

 ```scala
 val pagination = for {